-An LED parking lot lighting system can be fully integrated with a solar powered generator.
-If you want to drastically reduce your energy bill by taking full advantage of Florida’s abundance of sunshine you should have a solar powered system installed coupled with a generator.
+An LED parking lot lighting system can be fully integrated with a solar-powered generator.
+If you want to drastically reduce your energy bill by taking full advantage of Florida’s abundance of sunshine you should have a solar-powered system installed coupled with a generator.
 That way you can use the energy stored up during the day to power your parking lot lights at night!

 It is More Expensive to Initially Install

-LEDs are generally more expensive than their counterparts initially, but we have seen a profitable Return-On-Interest at the maximum of 24 months with clients with similar commercial projects.
+LEDs are generally more expensive than their counterparts initially, but we have seen a profitable Return-On-Interest at a maximum of 24 months with clients with similar commercial projects.
 You will definitely see the benefit of the investment in the long-run.